 Centre for the Technologies of Gene and Cell Therapy

-We received funding to establish the Centre for the Technologies of Gene and Cell Therapy (CTGCT).
+The Centre for Gene and Cellular Therapy Technologies (CTGCT) project is launched.
+The project funds the establishment, setting up of premises and operation of the Centre for Gene and Cellular Therapy Technologies (CTGCT) during its start-up years.
 The mission of the Centre will be to develop new, personalized treatment methods in collaboration with doctors, which will enable patients with rare genetic diseases and cancer to have faster access to advanced forms of treatment.

 What is the purpose of establishing the CTGCT